LoLab-MSM/PyBILT/docs/source/readme.md

 ## Contributing

-If you would like to contribute to PyBILT's development please
+If you would like to contribute directly to PyBILT's development please
  1. Fork the repo (https://github.com/blakeaw/PyBILT/fork)
  2. Create a new branch for your feature (git checkout -b feature/foo_bar)
- 3. Create test code for your feature and then run all the tests using py.test
+ 3. Create test code for your feature
+ 4. Once your feature passes its own test, run all the tests using [pytest](https://docs.pytest.org/en/latest/)
- 4. Once your feature passes all the tests, commit your changes (git commit -am 'Add the foo_bar feature.')
+ 5. Once your feature passes all the tests, commit your changes (git commit -am 'Add the foo_bar feature.')
- 5. Push to the branch (git push origin feature/foo_bar)
+ 6. Push to the branch (git push origin feature/foo_bar)
- 6. Create a new Pull Request
+ 7. Create a new Pull Request

 ## License